Skip to main content

 return jsonify({'message': 'Hello from Flask!'})

-The @app.route('/') decorator defines the URL route, and the corresponding function is executed when the root URL is accessed.
+@app.route('/') decorator defines the URL route and executes the corresponding function when the root URL is accessed.

 3. HTTP Method Support